finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

     }
 }
 ```
-This will mask any headers with matching name in both request and response headers before raising the issue to fi.notes dashboard.
+This will mask any headers with matching name in both request and response headers before raising the issue to Finotes dashboard.
 The maskHeaders field is case insensitive.

 #### Categorize Tickets (Optional)

 You will be able to configure how API issues are categorized into tickets using a custom header "X-URLID".
-You can set this header in your API calls and when they are reported to fi.notes dashboard, issues from API calls with same "X-URLID" will be categorized into a single ticket.
+You can set this header in your API calls and when they are reported to Finotes dashboard, issues from API calls with same "X-URLID" will be categorized into a single ticket.
 ```kotlin
        @Headers("X-URLID: loginapi")
 ```